 I joined Ash Green as English Lead, in September 2016.
 Since then, I have worked relentlessly to drive school improvement both inside and outside of the classroom, predominantly in Year 6.
 I have had the pleasure of working alongside a number of year 6 cohorts and take great pride in many of the achievements, that as a team, our staff and children have been able to celebrate.
 A highlight of my time in Year 6, was 98% of our Year 6 cohort in 2018, achieving the expected standard in Reading.

 I have an unwavering belief that every child, no matter what their journey, given the right support and opportunity, is capable of making accelerated progress and achieving their best ‘me’.
-Teaching and inspiring young minds is at the forefront of everything I do, and I feel so lucky that every day I am in a position to directly and indirectly impact on our pupils both inside and outside of the classroom.
+Teaching and inspiring young minds is at the forefront of everything I do, and I feel so lucky that every day I am in a position to directly impact upon our pupils.

 Prior to working at Ash Green, I worked in a range of different school contexts; including a large international British school in Doha, Qatar.
 This was a once in a lifetime opportunity to teach a range of different nationalities, in an educational climate which was a stark contrast to the one I am in now.
 During this time, I taught Key Stage 1.
 I followed the English National Curriculum and delivered this to 17 different nationalities within my class.
 Since then, I have worked as a system leader through Blackfriars Teaching Alliance and delivered training for local teaching schools to impact children and teachers from a range of different contexts, particularly in Reading.